HenryDayHall/CORSIKA8/CONTRIBUTING.md

     - *Everything* is part of one of those namespaces:
        - ```corsika::framework```, ```corsika::physics```, or ```corsika::process```
-    - All classes and objects are encapsulated into suited sub-namespaces, thus ```corsika::framework::geometry```, ```corsika::physics::process```, ```corsika::physics::units```, etc.
+    - All classes and objects are encapsulated into suited sub-namespaces, thus corsika, corsikaes, corsika::units, etc.
     - Namespace names do not use capital letters.
-  - Every header file is located in the source tree in ```include/corsika/[namespace]```, which also means that in almost all cases each header file can only provide definitions for a _single_ namespace.
+    - Every header file is copied during build and install into "include/corsika/[namespace]" which also means, each header file can only provide definitions for a _single_ namespace.
 It is one main purpose of namespaces to structure the location of header files.
-  - Each header file uses an include protection ```#pragma once``` immediately below the copyright statement.
+    - Each header file uses an include protection that includes at least the namespace name, and header file name, thus, `#ifndef __include_geometry_Point_h__` or `#ifndef __geometry_Point_h__`, or similar are acceptable.
-  - Header files should always be included with `<..>`, thus, `#include <corsika/geometry/Point.h>` since the build system will always provide the correct include directives (and files anyway cannot be found in file-system paths, which generally do not follow the namespace naming conventions outlined here).
+    - Header files should always be included with `<..>`, thus, `#include <corsika/framework/geometry/Point.hpp>` since the build system will always provide the correct include directives (and files anyway cannot be found in file-system paths, which generally do not follow the namespace naming conventions outlined here).

   - Header files are named after the main class (or object) they define.
 This also means each header file name starts with a capital letter.